strongloop/generator-loopback/bluemix/README.md

 ```sh
 yo loopback:datasource --bluemix
 ```

+If you haven't authenticated, you will be prompted to authenticate when you try to add a datasource for the first time.

 You will be presented with the list of data services provisioned on your Bluemix account.
 If you haven't already added one, you can add the services as data sources for your app.
 At present, only Cloudant and MongoDB services are supported.
 Support for more services will be added in future.